hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-    case, "required" or "optional"). (using our arcane but robust lexicon of [#hu-003.056], a finite enumeration would instead be called a "unary category". that reference contains more than anyone could possibly want to know about such structures.)
+    case, "required" or "optional"). (using our arcane but robust lexicon of [#hu-003.056], a finite enumeration would instead be called a "unary category". that reference contains more than anyone could possibly want to know about the characteristics of such structures.)

   - we call this meta-association "universal" because it applies to every association. that is, for any association, there is one knowable